etc5523-2021/blog-mohammedfaizan0014/README.md

 This assessment is due Fri Sep 3 2021 11.55PM AEST.

-My selected country is [Iran(Islamic Republic of)].
+My selected country is [Turkey].

-The relevant blog post for this assessment is in [https://etc5523-2021.github.io/blog-mohammedfaizan0014/posts/2021-09-01-corona-virus/]
+The relevant blog post for this assessment is in [https://etc5523-2021.github.io/blog-mohammedfaizan0014/posts/2021-09-15-corona-virus/]

 - [ ] Selected a country
 - [ ] Website with R markdown